 This blog will discuss the fundamental distinctions between attending physicians and residents and their obligations and credentials.

 By the end of this post, you’ll have a greater knowledge of the differences between these two titles and how they complement one another to give patients the finest care possible.

 So let’s dive in and see what attending physicians and residents are about.

 An attending physician, commonly known as an attending, is a medical professional who has finished residency training and is currently engaged in independent practice.
 In addition to monitoring resident and medical student activities, attendings are in charge of managing patient care.
-They are ultimately in charge of their patient’s welfare and have the last say in decisions regarding their care.
-Attendings may be experts in a certain branch of medicine, such as pediatrics, oncology, or cardiology.
+They ultimately control their patient’s welfare and have the last say in decisions regarding their care.
+Attendings may be experts in a specific branch of medicine, such as pediatrics, oncology, or cardiology.

 A physician who finished medical school and is in the first year of residency is referred to as a resident doctor.
 Residents are under the direction of attending physicians while still training.
 While they directly care for patients, attending physicians supervise them to ensure they give high-quality care and make the right choices.
 Residents are in charge of various tasks, including patient care, research, and education, and they frequently put in more than 80 hours per week of work.

-For new residents, the first year of residency—also referred to as the intern year—can be exceptionally difficult.
+For new residents, the first year of residency—also referred to as the intern year—can be challenging.
 This year’s goal is for residents to expand on their knowledge from medical school and acquire the abilities needed to deliver excellent patient care.
 They put in a lot of overtime and are frequently under stress and pressure.
-The first year of residency is a time for learning and development, though, as residents are exposed to various medical cases and experiences that aid in developing their knowledge and skills.
+The first year of residency is a time for learning and development, though, as residents expose themselves to various medical cases and experiences that aid in developing their knowledge and skills.

 In conclusion, attending and resident physicians have various responsibilities in the medical industry.
 While residents are in their first year of residency and are still in training, attendings are seasoned doctors who oversee patient care and manage residents and medical students.